Download the PDF file (size: 303KB).

 the Workplace Safety and Insurance Act, 1997.

-Where required, LAWPRO will consult with the disabled individual to understand his or her specific accessibility needs, and then make all reasonable efforts to meet those individual needs in a timely manner.
+Where required, LAWPRO will consult with the disabled individual to understand their specific accessibility needs, and then make all reasonable efforts to meet those individual needs in a timely manner.

 Accessible Formats and Communication Supports